Don't Rely on CAPE Alone: Why You Should Also File Protests and Consider CIT Lawsuits

 2. File Timely Protests

-This is critical.
+This is critical, but it now comes with a CAPE-specific nuance.
 Under 19 USC § 1514, importers have 180 days from the date of liquidation to file a protest with CBP.
-Protests serve as a safety net — if CAPE fails to process your refund for any reason, a pending protest preserves your legal right.
+That protest can preserve rights if CAPE is unavailable or delayed.

 Key points about protests: